RedBrothers/GeneticMarkerSearch/README.md

 ```
 Every loaded file is a `.gz` archive containing one multi-FASTA file.

-Markers we used are not available for public use, but we attached multiple `sample-markers-{N}.csv` files with random markers of different size for reproducibility.
+Unfortunately, markers we used are not available for public use, but we provide a `sample-markers.csv` file with random markers for basic testing.